-I had the joy of spending Christmas 2014 in Ireland with my sister’s husband’s family.
+I had the pleasure of spending Christmas 2014 in Ireland with my sister’s husband’s family.
 Dublin looked like a bloom of glowing plankton from the sky, the night we flew in.
 I woke up at three o’clock the first morning and didn’t know where I was until I tuned into an Irish radio station.
 Billy Joel was singing “Just The Way You Are,” and that song has had a special place in my heart ever since.

 The rippling fields were dotted with sheep and divvied up like a patchwork quilt.
 Cottages were painted every color of the rainbow.
 Pubs were superabundant.
 The snaking roads had walls and hedges instead of shoulders, and with an Irish driver behind the wheel it was a lot like being on a roller coaster.
 Smoke from turf fires filled the winter air with a musty smell.
 Feet got clammy at night.
 Kitchen windows fogged up at teatime.